Housing

 As a secure (fixed-term) tenant you can:

-- make improvements to your home – you’ll need permission from us for some types of work; and
+- Make improvements to your home – you’ll need permission from us for some types of work

 As a non-secure tenant, you cannot:

 It is much easier to end a non-secure tenancy since there is no requirement to prove a statutory ground for possession.
-Such tenancies can be ended after four weeks, following issue a valid Notice to Quit.
+Such tenancies can be ended after 4 weeks, following the issue a valid notice to quit.

 Non-secure tenancies are normally granted where short-term temporary accommodation is provided.
 For example, if you applied for council housing because you are homeless or threatened with homelessness, you may have been given a non-secure tenancy whilst determining your application, or whilst waiting for suitable accommodation to become available.